 William A. Brees

 Service Time: Bill entered the Army on December 16, 1942, in Indianapolis, Indiana.
-He was assigned to the Headquarters Company of the 607th Tank Destroyer Battalion.
+On the 28th, he was assigned to the Headquarters Company, 607th Tank Destroyer Battalion.
+He was promoted to Pfc on April 23, 1943.
 The unit landed in Liverpool, England, in April of 1944 and landed at Utah Beach in two groups in June.
 They received credit for all five European campaigns.
 Bill earned the following awards and medals: Good Conduct, EAME Campaign w/ 5 service stars, American Defense Service, WW II Victory and the Army of Occupation.
 On June 29, 1945, he was transferred to the Reconnaissance Company of the 771st TD Bn.
 Low point men from the 607th were being transferred to the 771st while high point men of the 771st were transferred to the 607th.
 On the night of Sept.
 8, 1945, the Recon Co. was having a party at Hofkirchen, Germany.
-An altercation started between two enlisted men and third soldier attempted to break the fight up.
-One of the fighting parties pulled out a pistol and struck the intervening soldier in the head, at which time the gun discharged.
+An altercation started between two enlisted men and a third soldier attempted to break the fight up.
+One of the fighting parties pulled out a pistol and struck the intervening soldier in the head, causing the gun to discharge.
 The bullet struck Bill, who was standing at a distance from the altercation, in the neck.
 He was immediately transferred to the 65th Field Hospital and later to the 250th Station Hospital at Regensburg, Germany.
 Bill was paralyzed from the waist down at the time.
 He was later transferred to the Cushing General Hospital in Framingham, Massachusetts.

 The photo above, left, shows Bill somewhere in Germany.
 The photo at right shows Rebecca and Bill with their son, William R. (Ronnie).